bhisaac/5eFP/5eFP-SRD.md

 Sometimes, circumstances can be favorable or unfavorable to a combatant, causing the novice to hit and the veteran to miss.

-If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s DC.
 This is called a critical hit.

-If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s DC.

 ### Unseen Attackers and Targets